jonahaag/MOB-SLAM/docs/README.md

 At this stage there is no distinction between the "real world" and the simulation which basically corresponds to perfect predictions of the deformation.
 This is obviously almost impossible to achieve in real life which is why the interface is designed to easily separate between the two views - more information on this can be found below.
 This repository was created as part of the research area B1 concerning [Intraoperative Navigation of Multimodal sensors](https://www.grk2543.uni-stuttgart.de/en/research/b-modeling-and-classification/b1-modeling/) of the [RTG 2543: Intraoperative Multisensory Tissue Differentiation in Oncology](https://www.grk2543.uni-stuttgart.de/en/) at the [Institute for System Dynamics (ISYS)](https://www.isys.uni-stuttgart.de/en/), University of Stuttgart, Germany.
+The corresponding thesis that provides the theoretical foundation for this project and was written during the development phase, can be found in the subfolder `docs/thesis`.

 It builds on top of [QSofaGLViewTools](https://github.com/psomers3/QSofaGLViewTools) and [MATLAB Monocular Visual Simultaneous Localization and Mapping](https://www.mathworks.com/help/vision/ug/monocular-visual-simultaneous-localization-and-mapping.html).